Financial Planning for SaaS Business Plan: Introduction

 - Creating investor-ready metrics and narratives (ARR bridge, cohort retention, runway)

-- Designing budgets and rolling forecasts aligned to targets
+- Designing budgets, revenue planning, and rolling financial forecasts aligned to targets

 - Improving cash runway planning and fundraising timing